Suing Supervisors For Discrimination In Washington

 CONCLUSION

-Under the Washington Law Against Discrimination (WLAD), supervisors be individually liable for employment discrimination if the claim meets WLADs statutory requirements.
+Under the Washington Law Against Discrimination (WLAD), supervisors can be individually liable for employment discrimination if the claim meets WLADs statutory requirements.
 The Washington State Supreme Court reached this conclusion by analyzing (1) the plain language of the WLAD; (2) distinguishing the State and Federal definitions of “employer” under the respective discrimination laws; and (3) applying the legislative intent of RCW 49.60.220.

 LEARN MORE